csswebgirl/csswebgirl.github.com/_posts/2014-02-25-lets-get-this-started.md

 So basically, I don't have a local version of Jekyll running just yet.
 However, that's okay, as it still seems I'm able to make make blog posts.

-This is also the first time I've ever reallysed the Markdown program (Mou as it's called on Mac).
+This is also the first time I've ever really used the Markdown program (Mou as it's called on Mac).
 I still have many of the styling codes left to learn, but I don't think that should take too long.
 I'm much better at design codes (like HTML, CSS and such) than I am at the moment at things like Ruby and other terminal/shell beased commands and coding.
 Though I _will_ be trying to get better at the latter.